tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

   MC_AAPL.calc_cumulative_return()
   ```

 * Plotting the DataFrame of simulated `AAPL` daily returns for the next `252` trading days shows one potential pathway for how `AAPL` stock prices may behave in the next year.
 We start creating a DataFrame with the mean, median, minimum, and maximum daily return value to generate the plot.
+Note that we used the argument `axis=1` to compute the statistics by column.

   ```python
   # Compute summary statistics from the simulated daily returns